-As the adoption of MS Teams across all business organizations accelerated in 2020, the release of devices such as the Yealink MP56 is only apt.
+As the adoption of MS Teams across all business organizations recently accelerated, the release of devices such as the Yealink MP56 is only apt.
 The MP56 is the latest of Yealink’s recent breed of office equipment, entirely dedicated to work with Microsoft Teams.

 The MP56 has been thoroughly designed to enhance productivity and it shows.
 The Teams interface is synchronized with the device’s hard buttons, thus making the navigation a breeze.
 Plus, the overall flow of interaction is further eased up by the large touchscreen.